Quansight-Labs/uarray/docs/enduser_docs.rst

 method.
 For this, you have to provide an additional piece of information, which is the domain.
 The domain, by convention, is the module where the multimethods reside, or one of its parents.

+It is a recommendation that the global backend should not depend on any other backend, as it is not guaranteed that another backend will be available.

 .. code:: python3